How to Become a Notary in Arkansas

 How long is a notary public's commission term in Arkansas?

-The term of office of an Arkansas notary public is ten years commencing with the date specified in the notary public commission.
-However, a notary’s commission may be rendered void:
+The term of office of an Arkansas notary public is ten years.

 Is notary training or an exam required to become a notary or to renew a notary commission in Arkansas?

 Yes.
-All new and renewing applicants seeking an appointment as a notary public in Arkansas are required to complete and pass an online exam with the Arkansas Secretary of State.
-To prepare notary applicants for the online exam, the secretary of state offers all the answers to the exam through:
+All new and renewing applicants seeking an appointment as a notary public in Arkansas are required to complete and pass the online exam administered by the Arkansas Secretary of State.
+To prepare notary applicants for the online exam, the secretary of state offers all the answers to the exam through the Arkansas Notary Public and eNotary Handbook and the FAQs.

 How much does it cost to become a notary public in Arkansas?